BullishNode/keystampr/README.md

    ```
    Edit `.env` and add your Nostr private key.

+3. Make sure your CypherNode instance is running and accessible.

-3. Build and run with Docker:
+4. Build and run with Docker:
    ```bash
    docker-compose up --build
    ```

+The app will automatically connect to CypherNode through the Docker network.

 ## API Documentation